inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 The default behavior of the command is to:

 - Remove any existing
     1. Static files
     2. Webpack project
     3. Installed Node modules
 - Collect
     1. Static files
     2. Assets for the Webpack project
     3. InvenioRDM's instance statics and assets.
 - Install all Node modules specified by the Webpack project's `package.json`.
 - Build the Webpack project.

 The command by default symlinks the static files and assets.
-This enables you to run the `watch`.
-If you build with `--production`, no symlinks are created, and the `watch` will not detect changes to your local development files.
+This enables you to run the `watch` sub-command.
+If you build with `--production`, no symlinks are created, and the `watch` sub-command will not detect changes to your local development files.

 **Options**